sas448/CS1632_Fall2020/sample_code/nondeterminism/C/README.md

 would no longer guarantee correct behavior.
 So we may still get surprise defects.

+How can we have a deterministic program when all addresses are randomized?
+Easy: just don't let addresses leak out to program output!
+As we discussed, unless for debugging purposes, programs will almost never intentionally output addresses where data is stored --- they will typically output the data.
+It is just that addresses leak out to output due to memory errors.
+So if we can catch all memory errors, then problem solved!
+ASAN is exactly the kind of tool that can help you do that.

 ## Using Google ASAN (Address Sanitizer)

 Before starting, we need to setup some OS environment variables used by Google sanitizer: